 - Establish quantitative performance appraisal measures to control the people toward the goal

 This makes sense, and why do so many companies not follow the list above?

 Companies are successful in my experience, the people are smart, and innovation happens when executives do not create a decree of direction.
 Instead, they set boundaries and listen to what is working to increase and not decrease.

 Four reasons to not announce your well-defined goals

 - Undesired centralization – well-defined goals centralize the organization.
 They tell people the areas that are closed, and thoughts on alternatives are not needed.
-Top executives know their knowledge of the work and customer are not as vast as the employees.
+Top executives know their knowledge of the work, and customers are not as vast as the employees.
 In developing goals, they need the benefit from people’s knowledge of the work and customers to obtain the commitment and participation of those who know the work and how to increase what is working.